grame-cncm/faustcourse/session3/content.md

 these oscillators will probably not work properly if they are used under a certain frequency.
 For instance, except for `os.osc` which is naturally band limited, `os.square`, `os.sawtooth`, `os.triangle` could not be used as Low Frequency Oscillators (LFO).
+This is due to the implementation of the interpolation algorithm used to prevent aliasing.
 We'll get back to this later in this session when we use an LFO to modulate the cutoff frequency of the filter of a subtractive synthesizer.
+Note that the oscillator that you implemented with Yann in session 2 is not band-limited and can be used at any frequency but it will have aliasing.

-Note that a list of the most standards oscillators on `oscillators.lib` is available in the libraries documentation.
+A list of the most standard oscillators in `oscillators.lib` is available in the libraries documentation.

 [display URL: <http://faust.grame.fr/library.html#oscillatorssound-generators>]

 First, let's create a `waveGenerator` circuit where our oscillators are placed in parallel and selected using the `selectn` circuit from `basics.lib`.
-Note that `selectn` is a generalized version of the `select2` primitive studied in session 2 (TODO: make sure it was actually studied).
+Note that `selectn` is a generalized version of the `select2` primitive studied in session 2.

 [show screen capture]